udibo/react-app/CONTRIBUTING.md

 This repository uses squash merging.
 If your branch is merged into main, you can get your branch back up to date with `deno task git-rebase`.
 Alternatively, you can delete your branch and create a new one off of the main branch.

+To learn more about working on this framework, see the [documentation](docs).